soumyardas/soumyardas/README.md

 ## Hi there 👋

 I am a data scientist with over a year of experience in data analytics and machine learning.
-My expertise lies in statistical analysis, mathematical modeling, and applying machine learning to tackle diverse real-world and business challenges.
-I have successfully completed four open-source data science projects with Omdena as a Machine Learning Engineer, focusing on healthcare, precision agriculture, climate, and credit risk modeling.
+My focus is on using statistical analysis and machine learning to address real-world and business challenges.
+I have worked on projects in healthcare, precision agriculture, climate, and credit risk modeling with Omdena.

 Previously, I had over 8 years of research experience in computational physics.
-I hold a Master’s degree in Physics from IIT Delhi and have specialized in modeling carbon-based 2D materials such as graphene and its heterostructures.
-My research has explored the structural, electronic, and magnetic properties of these materials.
+I hold a Master’s degree in Physics from IIT Delhi and have specialized in computational modeling of carbon-based 2D materials such as graphene and its heterostructures.
 Additionally, I have contributed to neutrino detector simulations at Fermilab's Deep Underground Neutrino Experiment (DUNE) to study neutrino-matter interactions.

 I have authored seven research articles on computational materials modeling in reputed journals, presented at international conferences, and taught physics, mathematics, and coding to high school and undergraduate students.
 I enjoy solving complex problems and working in collaborative environments to support informed business decisions.